fencsik/ProbeTrack/00readme.txt

   1280 ms, tracking 1, 2, 3, or 4 targets out of 8 disks
 * probetrack5: control for probetrack4 without gaps to estimate
   baseline performance at each level of tracking load
+* probetrack6: replicates probetrack4 with more trials per cell and SOAs of 0, 40, 80, and 160 ms

 * shifttrack2: compare tracking performance across no-disappearance, shift 0, and shift 1 conditions, with movement speeds of 6 and 10